KuriRobot/Kuri-Documentation/reference/behavior/live_behavior/drive_to_image_point.md

 In this state, Kuri autonomously navigates to a point in Kuri's vision chosen by the user.

-> NOTE: This is not supported in the Kuri app for `cupcake`
+> NOTE: This is not supported in the Kuri app or by gizmo_brain in the final version.
+Drive to point commands can still be sent directly to the nav service

 ## Entering Drive to Image Point
 * Entered when the user taps a location in Kuri's vision